glorialtt/Poisonous-Spider-Recognition/object_detection/README.md

 xml_df.to_csv('/Users/mac/Desktop/testlabels.csv', index=None)
 print('Successfully converted xml to csv.')
 ```
 Run the above codes twice for the training and testing labels.
+If you want to change something in the xml files, you can look at xml_modified.py.
 Then, run twice generate_tfrecord.py file (once for the training set, once for the testing set), with the following command:
 ```bash
 python generate_tfrecord.py
   --csv_input=${your csv path}